-This work builds upon the 15 years of experience NUS and SOS-UK have in mobilising students and staff to work together to create positive change around environmental and social issues across campus and the wider community.
+This work builds upon 15 years of experience in mobilising students and staff to work together to create positive change around environmental and social issues across campus and the wider community.
 Improving student health and wellbeing is a core part of our vision for a more just and sustainable society

 Join our mailing list

 Subscribe to our alcohol, drugs and student wellbeing newsletter to receive occasional updates about campaigns, funding and other great opportunities as well as a monthly update from SOS-UK.

 Building upon the success of Alcohol Impact, Drug and Alcohol Impact supports institutions in taking a holistic approach to creating healthy, inclusive cultures around drugs and alcohol.
 The accreditation programme not only supports institutes to embed social norms of responsible drinking on their campuses but also refocuses the conversation on drugs towards reducing harm, and priortising the health and wellbeing of their students.

 Alcohol Impact is a harm-reduction behaviour change programme, to support students' unions and universities in fostering productive, healthy and inclusive student cultures surrounding drinking.